So you think you had a great idea? Sally here says you didn’t.

 Customer personas help you ask better questions.

 Good questions can, in turn, lead you to a genuine trim tab, or more traditionally, they help you pre-test ideas or products.
-None of this is a substitute for real-world testing—surveys, interviews, and the like—but it is a critically valuable tool in the process I recently called the science and art of marketing.
+None of this is a substitute for real-world testing, but it is a critically valuable tool in the process I recently called the science and art of marketing.
 Personas will help you plan better, think better, and thus save you money.

 So, have you talked to your ideal customer persona today?

-If you want help getting this sorted out for your organization or product now, it’s a key part of our Branding and Marketing Discovery Workshops.
+If you want help getting this sorted out for your organization or product now, it’s a key part of our Marketing Strategy Workshops.